Clinical Trials - Questions to Ask Your ClinicianDownload

 Quality of life

-When making the decision about whether or not to join a trial, there may be clear pros and cons.
+When making the decision about whether or not to join a trial, there may be clear advantages and disadvantages.
 Thinking about your quality of life is about weighing these up, not only against each other, but also in the context of your life and well-being.

 Being part of a trial may involve being treated with drugs causing side-effects.
 This might be a particularly important to think about if you are approaching the end of your life and you want to stay feeling well for as long as possible.